MaxAtkinson/tilted/README.md

 ```

 ### Game & Dealing
-To create a game and deal cards to the board:
+To create a game, deal cards to the board and determine the winning player:

 ```python
 from tilted import Game